JeremyDForsythe/PersonalWebsite/content/about/index.en.md

 <img src="Tower_MeBW.jpg" width="500" alt="Climbing Out Tall Tower">
 </p>

-My name is Jeremy Forsythe and I am a Clemson University PhD student interested in using computer programming and quantitative data analyses to study plant ecology and climate science.
+My name is Jeremy Forsythe and I am a PhD candidate at Clemson University interested in using computer programming, remote sensing, and quantitative data analyses to study plant ecology and climate science.
 In my spare time I enjoy alternative music, vegan cooking, running, and learning new programming skills.

+A copy of my CV can be downloaded [here](https://www.jeremyforsythe.dev/about/JForsytheCV.pdf)

 <p style="margin-bottom:2cm;"></p>